Man arrested in hit-and-run death of Nicki Minaj's father - WTMJ

 Charles Polevich faces charges of leaving the scene of an incident and tampering with physical evidence in connection with the death last week of 64-year-old Robert Maraj on New York’s Long Island.

-Polevich, who splits time between Long Island and Guam, is free on bail following an arraignment in Nassau County court.
+Polevich, who splits time between Long Island and Guam, where he runs an environmental consulting business, is free on bail following an arraignment in Nassau County court.
 As a result of his arrest, his driver’s license has been suspended, he was ordered to surrender his passport and a judge said he can’t leave the state.

 “He was absolutely aware of what happened,” Nassau County Police Detective Lt.
 Stephen Fitzpatrick said at a news conference.